Incredible Milos sailing

 The day was beautiful, with a lot of sun and Meltemi as well.

-Adamas is natural golf that makes it a perfect place for the port.
+Adamas is natural golf which makes it a perfect place for the port.

 Klima fishing village